mnito/hashtable/README.md

 This implementation uses strdup (included as a header).
 This function is not a standard C function, but compilers may make it available.
-If there is a conflict in standard compilation try using -std=c99 -pedantic -Wall flags.
+If there is a conflict in standard compilation, try using -std=c99 -pedantic -Wall flags.

 The header file can cause a conflict if strdup is perceived